You work in the security department of a bank’s website. To acces... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the context of password security, it helps determine how many possible combinations exist for a given password length and character set.
-For example, if a password consists of 8 digits, the total number of combinations can be calculated to assess the security level against guessing attempts.
+In this context, it helps determine how likely it is for a randomly generated password to be guessed correctly.
+Understanding probability is crucial for assessing the security of password combinations and ensuring that the chance of unauthorized access remains low.

 Recommended video: